kubernetes/kubernetes/_v1.1/docs/getting-started-guides/ubuntu.md

 {% endraw %}
 {% endhighlight %}

-Also you can run Kubernetes [guest-example](../../examples/guestbook/) to build a redis backend cluster．
+Also you can run Kubernetes [guest-example](../../examples/guestbook/) to build a redis backend cluster on the k8s．

 ### Deploy addons